CSCI-1101-TTh12-F22/week8lab/README.md

 ### Exercise 2
 1. Create two empty dictionaries, `oneway` and `otherway`.
-Read in the file `testfile.txt` line by line, and call split on each line to create a list of two elements for each line.
+Read in the file `favorite_fruits.txt` line by line, and call `split()` on each line to create a list of two elements for each line.
 Add the first element as the key to the `oneway` dictionary, with the second element as that key's corresponding value.
 Then add the second element as the key to the `otherway` dictionary, with the first element as that key's corresponding value.
 2. Print out the number of keys in `oneway` and the number of keys in `otherway`.
 Why are they not the same?